adamfowleruk/mljs/planning.md

   - Refactor logging to make it less typing
   - Allow general logging configuration so as to hide/show messages easily for particular actions (for easier debugging)

-Targets for 2.1 (Nov 2014) Interim Release - Theme: Ease of migration to MLJS
+Targets for 2.3 (Mar 2015) Interim Release - Theme: Ease of migration to MLJS
  - MarkLogic version 8 fixes and additions
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
   - DONE Convert all assert usage to  assert = require('chai').assert (better exception handling)